fsantosvix/databricks-nba-mvp-analysis-data-pipeline/README.md

 #### 7.5.3 Conclusion

-Very few non MVP players produced seasons that closely matched the statistical profile of MVP winners.
+Very few non-MVP players produced seasons that closely matched the statistical profile of MVP winners.
 This reinforces the idea that MVP level performance is extremely rare, and that even excellent players may fall short of the combination of efficiency, scoring and impact associated with the award.

 ---